 IT IS OVER!!!

-Hope that through this activity, you can understand “emotions as materials”, experience contemporary art, practice nonverbal attention, develop patience, observation and sensitivity, and create a “soft states” instead of an evaluated art work.
+Hope that through this activity, YOU can learn how to find YOUR soft emotions in folding dyeing way, understand “emotions as materials”, experience contemporary art, practice nonverbal attention, develop patience, observation and sensitivity, and create a “soft states” instead of an evaluated art work.
+So as to pay more attention to YOURSELVES and love YOURSELVES more!

 We explore emotion as soft material through